ABC TV (Australian TV channel)

 ABC TV, formerly known as ABC1, is an Australian national public television network.
 It is owned and operated by the Australian Broadcasting Corporation, and is the flagship ABC Television network.
 The headquarters of the ABC TV channel and the ABC are in Ultimo, an inner-city suburb of Sydney.

 The network began operating on 5 November 1956 as the ABC National Television Service, starting in Sydney, followed by Melbourne, with other stations being established in state capitals and regional areas in the following years.
 In the 1960s and 1970s, the network was also referred to as ABC National Television, or ABC Television.
 Until the introduction of digital television in 2001, the network was the only domestic television service broadcast by the ABC.
 On 8 February 2008, the channel was renamed ABC1, before being rebranded as ABC TV on 20 July 2014.

-As of 2024, the ABC is the third-rated television network and primary channel in Australia, behind the Seven Network and Nine Network but ahead of Network 10 and SBS TV.
+As of 2025, ABC TV is the third-rated television network and primary channel in Australia, behind the Seven Network and Nine Network but ahead of Network 10 and SBS TV.

 History

 Origins

-In 1953 the Television Act was passed, providing the initial regulatory framework for both ABC Television and commercial television networks under the ABC.
+In 1953, the Television Act was passed, providing the initial regulatory framework for both ABC Television and commercial television networks under the ABC.
 The ABC's 1956 Annual Report stated that it aimed to create a "television service as truly national in character as its resources will permit".

 The first ABC station was launched in Sydney, ABN-2, followed by ABV-2 in Melbourne, in time to cover the 1956 Summer Olympics in Melbourne, with the first television broadcast was inaugurated by prime minister Robert Menzies on 5 November 1956 at the Gore Hill studios in Sydney, followed two weeks later by transmission in Melbourne.
 A purpose-built television studio opened in Sydney on 29 January 1958, replacing the temporary sound studios used the service's inception.
 In the same year, technical equipment was also moved to permanent locations, while main transmitters were introduced to Melbourne and Sydney in 1957 and 1958 respectively.
 Services had expanded to all of the other states by the end of June 1960.